Tribes of Peru

 Collas – or Qollas, Collao.
 L Titicaca.
 Often grouped with

-Lupaca.
+their neighbors, Lupaca.
 Large herds of llamas and alpacas.
 Hilltop fortresses for refuge,

 buried dead in chullpas.
 A Von Hagen.
 Caps shaped like plump box of wool,